Introduction and Notes

 Interestingly, from the perspective of Lobban family origins, the family line leading to Peter Lobban seemed to start in Inverness – in my Inverness Lobbans tree starting from Inverness-shire births in OPR, Benjamin Lobban and Ann Gillies are recorded having 4 children in Abernethy, Inverness-shire—but it turns out that Ben and his ilk back to the top of Syd’s tree (James Loban and Janet Hay) were born in Morayshire!

-This tree effectively starts with William Lobban (b.
+This tree, shown to be part of the Rothiemay Area Lobbans, effectively starts with William Lobban (b.
 1717, Drumblade), m.
 Jean Stewart; their two sons, George Lobban (b. abt.
 1750), m.
 Helen Lemon and Robert Lobban (b.
 1748, Huntly), m.
 Susan Cowie, who settled respectively at Boginspro and Loanend, two nearby farms in the north part of Huntly, adjacent to Rothiemay.
 George’s great grandson, John Lobban (b.
 1845, Glass), m.
 Clementina Andrew, emigrated to Massachussetts, USA in 1883; their last three children were born there.
 Robert’s great grandson, Alexander Lobban (b.
 1843, Huntly), who had a child with Ann Harper and then fled to Newcastle, England where he married Isabella Smith.

 Peter McKay Lobban (b.
 1871, Huntly) m.
 Isabella Fenton, and his brother William Lobban emigrated to the USA; their brother Robert Lobban (b.
 1877, Loanend, Kinnoir, Huntly) m.
 Marion [Marshall] in April 1909 and emigrated to New South Wales, Australia in November that year.
 Their son, Flying Officer John Gordon Lobban, 423771, RAAF, was killed 29 Apr 1944 in a plane crash in Australia.
 Private John Lobban (1897-1917), son of James Lobban and Mary Ann Mann, died of wounds in World War I.